 For the most part, I personally believe insurance can create gravity for a lawsuit.
 Here is an excerpt from a video lesson from Boot Camp: Steps to owning your business that discusses the role of insurance.

 By definition, insurance is a hedge against catastrophic loss.
-Too many businesses start out in a defensive position and secure all kinds of insurance long before they have something to protect.
+Too many businesses start out in a defensive position and secure all kinds of insurances long before they have something to protect.